 BIOS Council

-Officers: Chairman, Secretary, Treasurer, Membership Secretary, Meetings Officer and Publications Officer.
+Officers: Chairman, Secretary, Treasurer, Membership Secretary, Meetings Officer, Publications Officer and Casework & Conservation Officer.

-Ordinary Members: Christopher Gray, Dr Leonard Sanderman, Dr David Shuker (co-opted), Paul Tindall, Owen Woods and Mark Venning
+Ordinary Members: Christopher Gray, Dr Leonard Sanderman, Dr David Shuker, Paul Tindall, Owen Woods and Mark Venning.